rajanrx/php-scrape/README.md

 ## About PHP Scrape
-Php Scrape is a basic scraping framework for PHP based on configuration first concept. i.e once implemented changes should be made on configuration file as far as possible avoiding need for code update/addition.Also, you can extend/Customize this framework to any level or use components (Extractor, Crawler) separately if you just need to use them.
+Php Scrape is a basic scraping framework for PHP based on configuration first concept. i.e once implemented changes should be made on configuration file as far as possible avoiding need for code update/addition.
+Also, you can extend/Customize this framework to any level or use components (Extractor, Crawler) separately if you just need to use them.